-The Danish "Bedre Byggeskik", or "better building" movement, from about 1915-1945, was a renouncement of Historicism's lavish decoration and poor craftspersonship.
+The Danish "Bedre Byggeskik", or "Better Building" movement, from about 1915-1945, was a renouncement of Historicism's lavish decoration and poor craftsmanship.
 Bedre Byggeskik was led by a society that sought to promote simple Danish building traditions characterised by matter-of-factness and solid craft traditions.

 Classic proportions, proper details and authenticity of materials are characteristic for the Bedre Byggeskik movement.
 Proportions were particularly important with regard to the ratio between the façade and the roof, and the windows' size in proportion to the façade, as well as window placement.